 1. Street Art: Find Murals Outside of the Gulch

-In the past four years, Nashville’s street art scene exploded from a modest graffiti culture into a fully formed movement.
+In the past four years, Nashville’s street art scene exploded from a modest graffiti culture into a fully formed movement and it’s one of my favorite street art cities.
 The most popular (and highly Instragrammable) spots are in the The Gulch, which is where you’ll find Kelsey Montague’s iconic “wings” mural.

 I took the wings selfie too, but trust me when I tell you that it’s worth exploring beyond The Gulch for some truly eye-popping, world class murals.
 The mural above is by Guido van Helten and it’s located in the Nations neighborhood.
 This rough working class area is far from anyone’s list of top 10 things to in Nashville.
 But I saw the mural on a street art tour and was so moved by it that I started crying.
 Then the following year, I went on a quest into the middle-of-nowhere Australia to find more of his silo murals.

 Street art will do that to you.
 So, if you want to cry, or just see lots of cool murals, check out my street art guide to four different neighborhoods in Nashville.

 2. Music Beyond the Honky Tonks: Finding Singer/Songwriters